abus-aikorea/kara-audio/README.md

 ## Running Environment
 * OS : Windows 10/11 (64bits) **※ Linux, Mac OS is not supported.**
 * CPU: Intel Processor 2GHz or faster (or equivalent compatible)
-* RAM: 4GB or greater
+* RAM: 16GB or more
 * HDD: At least 20GB of free space during installation
 * GPU: NVIDIA graphics card supporting CUDA 11.8 is recommended.
-VRAM 4GB or more.
+VRAM 6GB or more.
 * Internet connection required (installation)